BobbyCannon/TestR/README.md

 Integration testing framework for developers.
 View the documentation <a href="http://bobbycannon.github.io/TestR/">here</a>.

 ##### Known Issues

+- Do not use TestR in an MTA thread, you must be on a STA thread.
 - In Windows 10 the new Cortana feature can delay (~60 seconds) enumeration of controls.
 Disable Cortana to remove the delay.
 See more information about the issue [here](https://social.msdn.microsoft.com/Forums/windowsdesktop/en-US/5e9d1878-8e7e-490d-ad8d-96891ee80707/rawviewwalkergetnextsiblingelement-is-delaying-for-60-second-on-last-sibling?forum=windowsaccessibilityandautomation&prof=required).